 Partners across South West London worked together to design our ICS which was established on 1 July 2022.
-Read more about the ICS
+You can read more about the ICS and our work on our South West London ICS website southwestlondonics.org.uk

 An important principle for us in South West London is that we work with local people to develop our strategies and approach.
-We have together developed a People and Communities Strategy for South West London.
+We have together developed a People and Communities Strategy for South West London which you can read more about on our website at www.southwestlondonics.org.uk/involving-people